Finastra Hackathon Official Rules – (the “Official Rules”)

 - Indicate which categories and prizes you’re opting-in to.

-- Create a video that includes footage that clearly explains your application’s features and functionality through a comprehensive demonstration.
+- Create a video that includes footage that clearly explains your submission or application’s features and functionality through a comprehensive demonstration.

-- As Finastra's discretion, Makers may be asked to provide a link to a live demonstration of their entry, a link to the GitHub repository and/or a slideshow of the entry.
+- For the category 2 ‘BUILD’, as Finastra's discretion, Makers may be asked to provide a link to a live demonstration of their entry, a link to the GitHub repository and/or a slideshow of the entry.

 4.2 Language Requirements